codewars/docs/content/docs/settings.md

 };
 ```

-By default these are defined in your `.env` file but can be hardcoded if you want to.
+By default, these are defined in your `.env` file but can be hardcoded as well.

 ## On this Page